 Anyone who is involved in a motorcycle crash must immediately get medical help for any injuries that they may have suffered.
 After receiving treatment, you may want to speak with an experienced attorney about your accident.
 Your personal injury attorney will evaluate your situation, provide information and advice about your legal options, and determine whether you may be entitled to compensation and the persons legally responsible for your injuries.

-In Las Cruces, New Mexico, the Law Offices of Samuel I. Kane, P.A. has represented motorcycle accident victims, helping them obtain the compensation that they legally deserve.
-We invite you to call our attorneys at (575) 526-5263 to learn how we can help you.
+In Las Cruces, New Mexico, the Law Office of Samuel I. Kane, P.A. has represented motorcycle accident victims, helping them obtain the compensation that they legally deserve.
+We invite you to call our Las Cruces Motorcycle Accidents attorneys at (575) 541-3004 to learn how we can help you.